Authentic Mexican Tortilla Soup

 - 2 quarts (8 cups) low-sodium chicken broth

-- 1 bunch (12 ounces) collard greens or curly kale, roughly chopped into bite-sized pieces
+- 5 ounces baby kale (or 1 bunch collard greens or curly kale, stems discarded and leaves chopped into small pieces)

 - juice from half a lime